FOREX-Dollar surges on worries that US-China trade war will resume

 The latest salvo came from Pompeo on Sunday, who said there was "a significant amount of evidence" that the virus emerged from a laboratory in the central Chinese city of Wuhan.
 "This morning's session is being dominated by risk-averse trading as investors weigh the negative consequences to global growth from another escalation in U.S.-China tensions," said Simon Harvey, currency analyst at broker Monex Europe.

-The dollar was also rising against Scandinavian currencies, which are so vulnerable to global trade risks.
-The Swedish crown was last down 0.6% at 9.8995 versus the dollar and the Norwegian crown was falling by 0.8% at 10.3975.
+The dollar was also rising against Scandinavian currencies, which are vulnerable to global trade risks.
+The Swedish crown was last down 0.7% at 9.9105 versus the dollar and the Norwegian crown was falling by 0.6% at 10.4045.
 However, the biggest move in the currency markets was the Chinese yuan, which fell to a six-week low of 7.1555 against the dollar in the offshore market.
-It was last flat at 7.1380, but it falls again, the next levels to watch would be the mid-March low of 7.1651 and an early-September low of 7.1975.
+It was last up 0.2% at 7.1238, but if falls again, the next levels to watch would be the mid-March low of 7.1651 and early-September low of 7.1975.

-The ultimate safe-haven currency - the Japanese yen - was the only major currency that rose against the U.S. dollar, last trading up 0.2% at 106.71.
+The ultimate safe-haven currency - the Japanese yen - was the only major currency that rose against the U.S. dollar, last trading up 0.1% at 106.78.
+With signs pointing to a stronger dollar, speculators cut slightly their net short positions on the U.S. currency against G10 currencies to $9.39 billion in the week to April 28 from $10.67 billion in the week prior to that, when they reached a near two-year high.

 - READ MORE ON: